Shriii19/Exploora/README.md

 ## ✨ Features

 ### 🎯 Core Features
-- **Multi-page Architecture** with Home, About, Destinations, and Contact pages
+- **Multi-page Architecture** with Home, About, Destinations, Blog, Trip Planner, and Contact pages
 - **Modern Header** with responsive navigation and search functionality
 - **Hero Section** with beautiful gradient background and travel-themed design
 - **Real API Integration** with Unsplash API for photos and OpenWeatherMap API for weather